PaulBreugnot/markdown-preview.nvim/README.md

 " use a custom location for images let g:mkdp_images_path = /home/user/.markdown_images

+" resolve absolute image paths against the custom location for images, " instead of the root of the system (default to 0) let g:mkdp_images_path_as_root = 1

 " recognized filetypes
 " these filetypes will have MarkdownPreview... commands let g:mkdp_filetypes = ['markdown']